OTC Pain Medicines and Their Risks

 a prescription to buy them.
 In most cases, they are quite safe when they are used

 just as directed.
-But they can have some major risks, especially if you don't follow
+But they can have some major risks.
+This is especially true if you

 One of the most serious problems with OTC pain relievers is taking too much of them